Spotlight on new faculty: Wolfgang Pfaff, Quantum Physics

 Professor Wolfgang Pfaff

-Wolfgang will be seeking graduate and undergraduate students to work in his lab starting in Fall 2020.
-Please contact him directly at email@example.com if you are interested in joining his research group.
+Wolfgang will be seeking graduate and undergraduate students to work in his lab starting at the end of the Fall 2020 semester.
+Please contact him directly at firstname.lastname@example.org if you are interested in joining his research group.